jmsmoorehead/music/Recording.md

     (bong)
 ```

-and then issued a buffer-save command to save to a file called "bong.wav" on your desktop:
+and then issue a buffer-save command to save to a file called "bong.wav" on your desktop:

 ```clj
 (buffer-save b "~/Desktop/bong.wav")
 ```

-your file should be in the root directory of your project for your listening pleasure :-)